 Best Affordable Malasadas: Leonard’s Bakery

 Why it’s a good deal: If you haven’t tried Hawaii’s version of the doughnut, the malasada, Leonard’s Bakery bills itself as the place that started it all back in 1953.
 Originally brought to Hawaii by Portuguese sugar plantation workers in the late 1800s, malasadas don’t have holes but instead boast fillings like coconut cream or guava.

 Best Affordable Snorkeling Gear Rental: Snorkel Bob’s

-Cost: $67 per person
+Cost: $59+ per person

 Best Affordable Sunset Lava Flow Hike: Hawaii Volcanoes National Park

 Cost: Free hike, plus $25 park admission per vehicle